Spurs keep playoff hopes alive with 123-105 win over Rockets

 San Antonio has won three straight and five out of seven since arriving in the Florida bubble.

 DeMar DeRozan added 23 points.
 Jakob Poeltl finished with 14 points and 12 rebounds.
+A total of seven Spurs reached double figures.

+Johnson said his mindset since the season restarted has been to fill in whatever role is asked of him.

+“Whether it’s hustling, running the floor — just doing whatever I need to do to help us win,” he said.
+“Help from my teammates has definitely helped the game slow down for me.”

+Popovich said Johnson is playing with the confidence they saw when they drafted him 29th overall last year.

+“That’s what he does,” Popovich said.
+“He’s a high-energy guy.
+He’s very physical.
+Very competitive.
+Very coachable.
+He’s just a winner.”

-The Western Conference is guaranteed to have a play-in for its final playoff spot, with Memphis beginning the day with just a half-game over Portland and one game ahead of Phoenix and San Antonio.
+The Western Conference is guaranteed to have a play-in for its final playoff spot, with Memphis beginning the day with just a half-game lead over Portland and one game ahead of Phoenix and San Antonio.

-The Spurs will need help to be one of the teams playing this weekend for the final spot in the Western Conference, but made sure they couldn’t be eliminated Tuesday with their win.
+The Spurs will need help to be one of the teams playing this weekend for the final spot in the West, but made sure they couldn’t be eliminated Tuesday with their win.

 Russell Westbrook had 20 points and seven turnovers in his first game back in the lineup for Houston after missing two games with a bruised right quadriceps.
 Jeff Green had 17 points.
 Ben McLemore added 16.